ANTHROPOLOGY

 Witchcraft and Magic in the Atlantic World

-Interrogates ideas of witchcraft and magic in Europe, West Africa, the Caribbean, and North America in the 16th-18th centuries.
+This course interrogates ideas of witchcraft and magic in Europe, West Africa, the Caribbean, and North America in the 16th-18th centuries.
 Students will think critically about how some forms of engagement with the supernatural were approved by European colonial officials while others were denounced as “witchcraft” or “magic,” frequently practiced by racial, gender, and religious minorities.
 Topics will include the Salem witch trials, non-western healing practices, seances, demonic possession, voodoo, and protective talismans.
 This course will also examine the cultural legacy of “witchcraft” and “magic” by considering 21st-century museum exhibitions and popular culture.
 Students may choose to curate a virtual exhibition as their final project.

 Champagne